b1ndark/project5/README.md

     - To display labels in kanban view [Github community](https://github.com/orgs/community/discussions/10788)
     - To help improving the User experience by being able to close the message box when clicked anywhere in the screen I have found the following link that have helped me understand and implement the logic [How to close the box by clicking anywhere](https://stackoverflow.com/questions/12086663/how-to-close-the-box-if-click-anywhere)
     - To create a link to the admin page from the website I found this topic on stackoverflow that have helped me setup the link [admin:index](https://stackoverflow.com/questions/1022236/linking-to-the-django-admin-site)
+    - To help understand the automated tests [A Beginners Guide To Unit Testing In Django](https://ctrlzblog.com/a-beginners-guide-to-unit-testing-in-django/)

   - All products details/info I have found within their respective brand websites